Azure/ArcOnAVS/README.md

 3. Installs ARC related azure-cli extensions

-4. Creates requires NSX components such as segment if they don't exist already etc.
+4. Creates required NSX components such as segment if they don't exist already etc.

 3. Ensures all the required Azure resource providers are registered.
 Checks if all the required feature flags are enabled for the Azure subscription.